snappyflow/apm-agent/etl/README.md

 Note:

 * If we want to add another plugin to this, add the plugin details in the config file under the plugins section and create your new input file in the input folder.
 * The input python file name should always be same as the plugin name.
+In this case plugin name is "etl".
 * There should be a fuction named "work" with config parameter which will be invoked when we run the script.
 * The work fuction should return list of dictionary objects.